Office Ergonomics - Computer Mouse - Common Issues from Use

 Figure 1

-The second reason using a computer mouse can be hazardous is that the placement of the mouse can make it awkward to reach.
-Many computer workstations have limited space; since the keyboard is already directly in front of the person using the computer, most times the mouse is placed around the upper right (or left) hand corner of the keyboard and toward the back of the desk (Figure 2).
+The second reason using a computer mouse can be hazardous is that the mouse's placement can make it awkward to reach.
+Many computer workstations have limited space; since the keyboard is already directly in front of the person using the computer, most times, the mouse is placed around the upper right or left-hand corner of the keyboard and toward the back of the desk (Figure 2).

 Figure 2